Bestest96/ASDM2-TF/README.md

 problemDescription: \[problemName\]

-iterationCount: - integer > 0 - number of teaching algorithm iterations
+samplesCount: - integer > 0 - number of data samples to be used in learning process

 reportLength: - integer > 0 - number of samples after which reporting happens

-minibatchLength: - integer > 0 - the size of a minibatch
+minibatchLength: - integer > 0 - the size of a mini-batch

 runCount: - integer > 0 - number of runs of one experiment - results will be averaged